There's nowhere in Ukraine to hide from the war. This café tries to help people cope

 Mikhaluk also has employed some of the children's parents in her café.
 She won't make a profit, she says, but that's OK.

-Igor, whose real name is Igor Koncharov, leads the kids through drawing pictures and singing patriotic folks songs.
+Igor, whose real name is Igor Goncharov, leads the kids through drawing pictures and singing patriotic folks songs.
 At one point, he asks them about their dreams.

 "I dreamed we beat the Russians," says one tiny girl.